networknt/light-doc/content/tutorial/rest/swagger/ms-chain/security.md

 ```
+# This is the configuration file for Http2Client.
+---
+# Settings for TLS
 tls:
   # if the server is using self-signed certificate, this need to be false.
 If true, you have to use CA signed certificate
   # or load truststore that contains the self-signed cretificate.